DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/ComputationalNeeds.md

 ## Computational Needs

-OpenSees users run many different kinds of analyses on DesignSafe, and not all of them stress the hardware in the same way.
+Users run many different kinds of analyses on DesignSafe, and not all of them stress the hardware in the same way.
 To make this clearer, we separate the information into two parts:

 1. **Analysis Types** — describes what each type of workload is, with examples of how it is used in earthquake engineering and simulation.
 2. **Computational Needs** — summarizes the demands of each workload in terms of memory, CPU/GPU usage, scalability, and speed sensitivity.